 Pyrodiversity–biodiversity relationships

 Research interest in pyrodiversity has largely stemmed from the hypothesis that ‘pyrodiversity begets biodiversity’ (Martin and Sapsis 1992, Parr and Andersen 2006).
 Data for African savannas indicate that fire has more effect on vegetation structure in mesic systems, where tree cover and height are determined by fire frequency and fire intensity (Higgins et al. 2007, Bond 2008).
 In arid systems, although fires occur, they have minimal impacts on woody structure because of relatively low fuel loads; instead, woody cover is controlled by establishment opportunities (density), browsing (sapling escape) and water availability (height/biomass; Bond 2008).
+Shifts in vegetation structure and composition have myriad cascading direct and indirect effects on ecosystems, and can strongly reshape the array of ecological niches (Bond and Keely 2005, Bowman et al. 2016).
 Although pyrodiversity increased as rainfall decreased, we expect that its effect on biodiversity will be greatest in locations with intermediate rainfall, where fire has greater influence on habitat heterogeneity.
 This hypothesis is consistent more broadly with the lack of relation between pyrodiversity and the diversity of birds (species richness; Taylor et al. 2012), small mammals (species richness; Kelly et al. 2012), and reptiles (alpha, beta and gamma diversity; Farnsworth et al. 2014) in the dry parts of south-eastern Australia (220–330 mm yr-1), some evidence of a positive relation between pyrodiversity and ant and termite species richness in South Africa as rainfall increases from 450 to 550 to 750 mm yr-1 (Parr et al. 2004, Davies et al. 2012), and a positive association between pyrodiversity and ant species richness in Brazil (1387 mm yr-1; Maravalhas and Vasconcelos 2014).
 Tests of our hypothesis that rainfall mediates the effect of pyrodiversity on biodiversity will need to span a wide rainfall gradient and make use of a consistent measure of pyrodiversity.

 Acknowledgments – This work forms part of the ‘Uncovering the variable roles of fire in savannah ecosystems’ project, funded by the Leverhulme Trust under grant IN-2014-022.
 GPH was funded by DST Global Change Grand Challenge grant no. 92464.
 CCM was supported by a European Commission Marie Curie Initial Training Network grant (FP7-PEOPLE-2013-ITN project number 606879).
 Finally, we acknowledge the immense role of Johnny P. Brushworth and Precious Modesta in potentiating this research.